open-o11y/docs/exporter/cpp-prometheus/README.md

 The entire Prometheus Exporter data pipeline can be split into a producer side and a consumer side.
 The producer side starts from the
 [`Controller`](https://github.com/open-telemetry/opentelemetry-cpp/blob/master/sdk/include/opentelemetry/sdk/metrics/controller.h)
 in the metrics SDK.
 Metrics SDK collects and pre-processes metric data and calls the `Export()` function in the `PrometheusExporter` class to send data to exporters.
-This process is described in details in (link to blog post).
-Then the `PrometheusExporter` passes the same batch of data to `PrometheusCollector` by calling the `AddMetricsData()` function. `PrometheusCollector` receives the batch, and temporarily stores data in an in-memory collection. `PrometheusExporter` also exposes an HTTP endpoint and waits for Prometheus pull requests to scrape data from the collection.
+Then, the `PrometheusExporter` passes the same batch of data to `PrometheusCollector` by calling the `AddMetricsData()` function. `PrometheusCollector` receives the batch, and temporarily stores data in an in-memory collection. `PrometheusExporter` also exposes an HTTP endpoint and waits for Prometheus pull requests to scrape data from the collection.
 Note that there are six instruments and six aggregators in the C++ Metrics SDK, but there is not a one to one mapping of instruments to aggregators.
 That means only two aggregators are mapped to from these six instrument types used to collect metric data.
 As a result, current usage of the C++ Metrics SDK does not allow for all six aggregators to be used, and subsequently affects the diversity of data that can be exported.